SimonRPSM/SimonRPSM.github.io/_posts/2019-01-12-Functions, Files, LabVIEW.md

 ## LabVIEW and code organization

 In LabVIEW, a subroutine or function must effectively be its own file.
-This is pretty dramatically different than many other languages where it is common to put multiple functions within the same file insofar as they belong to the same package.
+This is pretty dramatically different from many other languages where it is common to put multiple functions within the same file insofar as they belong to the same package.

 For example, let's look at the [this Java code](https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/Cons.java) that wraps Clojure calls.